Cemeteries of the Upper

 Burgett, buried sometime in the mid-1800's, prove the theory wrong.
 Their

-graves face a lovely line of tall lilac trees, so closely no space remains to view
+graves face a lovely line of tall lilac trees, so closely that no space remains to

-the stones.
-One has to gently ease between the graves and the trees and try to
+view the stones.
+One has to gently ease between the graves and the trees and

 Queechee, Vermont – Queechee Cemetery

-Another one bordered by a school.
-Perhaps we do this instinctively, mix the
+Another cemetery bordered by a school.
+Perhaps we do this instinctively, mix

-dead with the young, to remind ourselves of what comes before.
-A small pile
+the dead with the young, to remind ourselves of what comes before.
+A small

-of loose, dark dirt rests conspicuously in the corner of this otherwise smoothly
+pile of loose, dark dirt rests conspicuously in the corner of this otherwise

-maintained cemetery; the inevitable reason for a cemetery can't quite be
+smoothly maintained cemetery; the inevitable reason for a cemetery can't quite

-hidden.
-Several well know local names are found here.
-Stones like that of the
+be hidden.
+Several well-known local names are found here.
+Stones like that of

-Billings family rival local Queechee homes in terms of domestic breadth and
+the Billings family rival local Queechee homes in terms of domestic breadth

-scope.
-And for these afterlife estates, perpetual care is available, a service any
+and scope.
+And for these afterlife estates, perpetual care is available, a service

 Woodstock, Vermont - Riverside, Hendee and Highland Cemeteries

-This triumvirate of graveyards lies on the corner of King Farm Rd. and Rose
+This triumvirate of graveyards lies on the corner of King Farm Road and Rose

 Hill.
-By far the largest, Riverside boasts a breadth of acreage any real estate
+Riverside, by far the largest, boasts a breadth of acreage any real estate

-developer could have made a killing selling to the living, and several lovely
+developer could have made a killing selling to the living with several lovely

 statues make this fairly new cemetery good for wandering for hours.